Why is Blackbeard famous?

 Few hard details are known about the early life of the man who would become Blackbeard, but it’s generally believed he was born in the English port city of Bristol and left for the New World in his teens.
 Settling in the British colony of Jamaica, young Edward Thatch probably worked as a sailor on merchant ships as a young man, becoming a knowledgeable seaman in the process.
 During Queen Anne’s War (1702-1713), the American front in the larger War of the Spanish Succession (1701-1714), he turned to the lucrative business of privateering, in which the British commissioned civilian ships to harass and rob French and Spanish vessels.
 Following the war’s conclusion — and the end of legalized privateering — he shifted to piracy, joining a gang of other ex-privateers who had established a pirate colony in the Bahamas.

 Impressing other pirate leaders with his energy and intelligence, “Blackbeard” quickly outshone his mentors, amassing a crew of hundreds of men and a fleet of four ships, led by the massive Queen Anne’s Revenge — a former French slave ship refurbished with dozens of cannons.
-A strategic mastermind who pursued piracy with a businesslike seriousness, between 1713 and 1718 his men terrorized merchant vessels in the Caribbean and east coast of America with daring raids and creative maneuvers, robbing goods like food, liquor, and tobacco in order to later resell them at profit.
+A strategic mastermind who pursued piracy with a businesslike seriousness, between 1713 and 1718 his men terrorized merchant vessels in the Caribbean and east coast of America with daring raids and creative maneuvers, robbing goods like food, liquor, and tobacco to later resell for profit.

-In the spring of 1718, Blackbeard gained worldwide fame for staging a weeklong blockade of the busy port of Charleston, South Carolina — an unprecedented act from a non-military force.
+In the spring of 1718, Blackbeard gained worldwide fame for using his ships to stage a weeklong blockade of the busy port of Charleston, South Carolina — an unprecedented act from a non-military naval force.
 The spectacle embarrassed America’s colonial rulers, and on the orders of Governor Alexander Spotswood (1676-1740) of Virginia, a Royal Navy expedition headed by Lt.
 Robert Maynard (1683-1750) was dispatched to capture America’s most infamous outlaw, apprehending and killing the pirate leader near his gang’s makeshift base at Ocracoke Island, North Carolina.
 Though Blackbeard’s reign of terror had not lasted long, the audacity and sensationalism of his high seas crime spree earned him a permanent reputation as one of the most exciting villains of American history.

 What was Blackbeard like?